mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Log in as admin to Control Center Zitadel to grant permissions.
 1. Add user to environment group:
+   1. Click the Zitadel logo in the top left corner.
-   1. Navigate to **Users** and select your your non-admin user.
+   1. Click **Users** and select your your non-admin user.
    1. In the left-hand menu, click **Authorizations**.
    1. Click **New**.
-   1. Under **Search for a project**, select your Switch environment from the drop-down menu.
+   1. Under **Search for a project**, select your Switch environment from the drop-down menu, and click **Continue**.
    1. Select all the roles and click **Save**.

 #### Mojaloop Switch: Configure service access